wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-secure-custom-api/includes/6-call-secured-apis-daemonapps.md

 Apps that run without user interaction are referred to as services or daemon apps.
 A daemon is an application that runs, typically on a schedule, and doesn't require a user to be involved in the process.
 An administrator does need to go through a consent process to grant the daemon the necessary permissions to call a web API.

 Unlike the apps that have a user involved and implement the on-behalf-of flow, daemon apps implement the *client credentials flow*.
-The client credentials flow differs from the on-behalf-of flow in that the app doesn't need a user's access token to obtain a new access token to call the Microsoft identity-secured web API.
-Instead, it uses its own client ID and client secret or certificate to authenticate and obtain an access token from Microsoft identity.

 Some examples of use cases for daemon apps include the following scenarios: